MSLNZ/equipment-register-schema/README.md

 ## Contributing Guide
 [Python](https://www.python.org/) and [Java](https://www.java.com/) are required
 to run the tests and to build the documentation.
-[Git](https://git-scm.com/) is required to clone the repository.
+[Git](https://git-scm.com/) is required to interact with the repository.

 ### Prerequisites
 If you know how to install Java, Git, Python and Python packages (`pytest` and `lxml`